Mono Pond State Park Reserve

 There is a white blazed trail at the southern end of the pond that can only be accessed from the cul-de-sac at the end of Lake Ridge Dr (2 Bears Den Way for GPS).
 This area is known as Island Woods.
 The white trail is a half-mile loop that is an uneventful forested walk.

 Mono Pond is a 113 acre shallow body of water.
 The main parking area doubles as a boat launch, canoes and kayaks are recommended since the average depth is only about 3.5 ft.
 The area around the boat launch is deep and clear.
 I’ve seen people fishing from the shore every time I’ve visited.
 Paddling south the water becomes filled with invasives and sediment though mostly passable for about 1/3 of a mile beyond that can be a struggle.
+This is because the pond was only established after the Hunt family damned the lower end in the early 1900s, previously it had been a deep peat bog.

 Mono Pond Island

-An island sits in the middle of the pond and has at least three access points along the shore.
+A 13 acre island sits in the middle of the pond and has at least three access points along the shore.
 The interior is young forest and I found a secret campsite in a thicket along the eastern shore.
 There is also a “cave” to the south amidst interesting rock formations.
 There are no trails on the island, but it is easily traversable even in full summer growth.